Financial-Times/origami/MIGRATION.md

 ## Migration Guide

+### Migrating from 5.0 to 6.0

+Version 6 updates its dependency on `o-icons`.
+It is no longer compatible with `o-icons@^4`.
+Ensure your project builds successfully without conflicts.

 ### Migrating from 4.0 to 5.0

 Version 5 introduces a new major of `o-loading`.
 Updating to this new version will mean updating any other components that you have which are using `o-loading`.